awakesecurity/proto3-suite/README.md

 ## Running the language interop tests

-We test inter-language interop using protoc's built-in Python code generation.
+We test inter-language interop using `protoc`'s built-in Python code generation.
-In order to successfully run these tests, you'll need to install the google protobuf Python library.
-It's best to create a virtualenv and then use pip to install the right version (virtualenv is a python utility which can be installed with pip).
+In order to successfully run these tests, you'll need to install the Google `protobuf` Python library.
+It's best to create a `virtualenv` and then use `pip` to install the right version (`virtualenv` is a Python utility which can be installed with `pip`).

 ```bash
 $ virtualenv pyenv